olegchorny/cloud-native-infra/README.md

 Much better results than in previous attempt, but it totally makes sense, since we enabled two instances initially versus only one instance from the first experiment.

+And, speaking of blue/green deployment, if you are happy with version 3 of your app, you can increase the `rolloutPercent: 50` to the desired value, until you will rollout v3 for 100%.

 Now, delete everything and try to repeat all the steps again.
 Feel the power of cloud native infrastructure :) Stay tuned!